Chiku91/Intel-Unnati-Project-Submission/README.md

 Industry Trends Map – Explore region-specific tech and hiring trends interactively.

 🔒 Secure by Design:
-API keys are safely stored in .streamlit/secrets.toml and never exposed publicly.
+API keys are safely stored in .streamlit/secrets.toml and never exposed publicly.You have to enter your own open ai api key.